Last Updated on July 27, 2022

 Dirtbag Ales

 For us, it’s Dirtbag’s wide-open space and, wait for it…..
 PLAYGROUND.
 Yes, that’s right.
-A playground.
+One of the best playgrounds in Fayetteville NC.
 It’s a total game-changer for parents who have always said it would be nice to have a cold beer while watching their kids play.

 Of course, we also come for their Cold Brew Mocha Porter, one of our absolute favorite North Carolina beers.
-But the overall vibe keeps us coming back to Dirtbag every chance we get!
+But the overall vibe keeps us returning to Dirtbag every chance we get!

 Read More: Eastern North Carolina (and 100+ Awesome Places to Visit)